top of page

 Be ready to receive it.
 You can do hard things.

-God desires we follow His good paths, so He can bless us and fill us with a greater measure of Him - we were made to be filled with Him.
+God desires we follow His good paths, so He can bless us and fill us with a greater measure of Himself - we were made to be filled with Him.
 If we're not filled with Him, we become filled with things that bring discontent.

-Be prepared to burn the burdens of the past, and run after God, breathing in with excitement the beauty of every new moment that arises in our today.
+Be prepared to burn the burdens of the past and run after God, breathing in with excitement the beauty of every new moment that arises in our today.

 Comments